PetrKorab/Arabica/README.md

 It can apply all or a selected combination of the following cleaning operations:

 * Remove digits from the text
-* Remove punctuations from the text
+* Remove punctuation from the text
 * Remove standard list of stopwords

 `arabica` uses `clean-text` for punctuation cleaning and `nltk` corpus of stopwords.